Unicode::UCD(3pm) Perl Programmers Reference Guide Unicode::UCD(3pm)

 The difference between a block and a script is that scripts are closer

-to the linguistic notion of a set of code points required to present
+to the linguistic notion of a set of code points required to represent

 languages, while block is more of an artifact of the Unicode code point

-numbering and separation into blocks of (mostly) 256 code points.
+numbering and separation into blocks of consecutive code points (so far

 For example the Latin script is spread over several blocks, such as